-22. A company's beneficial ownership register should contain the information listed in paragraph 11 through 12 of this guide for each beneficial owner of the company.
-The beneficial ownership register of a company can never be blank and must be recorded at its CSP or the Registrar, as the case may be.
+21. A company's beneficial ownership register should contain the information listed in paragraph 10 through 11 of this guide for each beneficial owner of the company.
+The beneficial ownership register of a company can never be blank and must be recorded at the Registrar or its CSP or, as the case may be.